haydendonald/Better-Port/README.md

 ### Extra Options
 * `BetterSerialPortOptions.keepOpen: boolean`: Should the port be kept open?
 * `BetterSerialPortOptions.checkerIntervalMS: number`: How often should we check the port?
 Default is 1000ms
+* `BetterSerialPortOptions.closePortOnError: boolean`: Should the port be closed if an error happens
+* `assumeDisconnectMS: number`: How many ms to allow between received messages before assuming a disconnect.
+Useful for heartbeat messages from the device to detect disconnections

 # Example
 ```javascript